FreshDave29/SlotHel/README.md

 7. Assign the `SlotHel / SlotMenu` action as the **Left button** or **Right button** action of any of your tag items as desired.
 Triggering this function will refresh the slot data from the web.
 8. Close the departure list settings by clicking **OK**

+## Usage

+### Basics

+SlotHel requests the JSON file containing all slot data from VACC-Austria Webserver (Default Path: [vacc-austria]https://www.vacc-austria.org/data/subsystem/slots/).
+As of current Version (0.0.1) it is a read-only request and therefore does not require any authorization.
+The slot data is parsed and displayed in the EuroScope column.

+Per default the request intervall is 30 sec. to update the slot data.
+To change the intervall, see (#chat-commands).
+If there is no positive response from the webserver within the timeout-window (default: 3 sec.) no data is retreived and the intervall is started again.

+####`No Slot`
+Info, dark grey
+The plugin could not correlate a callsign with a slot, therefor, no data is available.

+####`TSAT/CTOT`
+Info:
+grey - if slot TSAT is more than xx min. (default 5) in the future green - if slot TSAT is less than xx min. (default 5) in the future, but less than xx min. (default 5) behind current UTC.

+Warning:
+orange - if slot TSAT is more than xx min. (default 5), but less than xx min. (default 10) behind current UTC.

+###`-CTOT-`
+Info:
+green - the aircraft has left the gate (state pushback, taxi, airborne) and can depart within reasonable time.

+####`Overdue`
+Error:
+red - if slot TSAT is more than xx min. (default 10) behind current UTC, the slot is overdue and has to be reschedulded via the web-based Slotmanagement.

+### Tag-Items

+### Tag-Functions

+### Chat-Commands
+To change the default settings, the Plugin provides various chat commands, that can be entered into the EuroScope commandline.

+#### .SlotHel
+Shows the current version and available commands in the Message-Chat of EuroScope.

+#### .SlotHel load
+Triggers a manual data update and retreives the slot data once.

+### .SlotHel auto
+Default on, rate 30 sec.

+Toggles the auto connection, to retreive data automatically with the set rate.
+If auto connection is activated, the current update intervall is printed to the user.

+### .SlotHel rate xx
+xx = intervall between updates in seconds.
+Default 30 Can be changed to any integer value equal or above 5 sec.,but low values should be used with caution to prevent blocking EuroScope.

+### .SlotHel debug
+Default off

+Toggles extensive debug messages, can be used for development or manual checks which data is retreived and processed.

 ## Contributing